Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 First aid for poisoning

-With the appearance of vomiting, severe pain in the abdomen, diarrhea, you need to call a doctor, if the condition is serious - an ambulance.
-Before the arrival of specialists, it is necessary to start removing toxins from the body:
+If vomiting, severe abdominal pain, or diarrhea occurs, you should call a doctor; if the condition is severe, call an ambulance.
+Before the arrival of specialists, it is necessary to begin removing toxins from the body:

-1. If there was no vomiting, it must be artificially induced.
-A strong solution of soda or irritation of the palatine uvula will help.
+1. If there was no vomiting, it must be induced artificially.
+A strong solution of soda or irritation of the uvula will help.

-2. Drink plenty of fluids, preferably pure water.
-Teas, fruit drinks are allowed.
+2. Drink plenty of fluids, preferably clean water.
+Teas and fruit drinks are acceptable.

-4. In case of poisoning with vapors, a person should be taken to fresh air, given a sniff of ammonia, offered to rinse his mouth with a solution of soda.
+4. In case of vapor poisoning, a person should be taken out into fresh air, given ammonia to sniff, and offered to rinse their mouth with a soda solution.

 Video

 The incidence of food poisoning in the world, according to WHO, is increasing every year.
 There are some difficulties in statistics in recent years due to the fact that not all countries record and systematize information about poisonings.
-According to WHO statistics five years ago, the death rate from food poisoning in the world is 2 million people annually, of which 75% are children under 14 years of age.
-The dynamics of the increase in the incidence is 10-12% annually.
+According to WHO statistics from five years ago, the death rate from food poisoning in the world is 2 million people annually, of which 75% are children under 14 years of age.
+The annual growth rate of incidence is 10 - 12%.

 Features of food poisoning and classification

-Food poisoning is a collective term that unites the clinic of acute indigestion (nausea, vomiting, diarrhea) that occurs after taking low-quality foods or drinks.
-Sometimes, depending on the type of poisoning, there are much more clinical symptoms.
+Food poisoning is a collective term that unites the clinical picture of acute digestive disorders (nausea, vomiting, diarrhea) that occurs after taking low-quality foods or drinks.
+Sometimes, depending on the type of poisoning, there are many more clinical symptoms.

 Food poisoning is classified into:

-Infectious - pathogens: bacteria, viruses, protozoa; such poisonings are food toxic infections (FTIs);
+Infectious - pathogens: bacteria, viruses, protozoa; such poisonings are food poisoning infections (PTI);

-Non-infectious (toxic) - occur as a result of toxins, poisons entering the body, when poisonous herbs, mushrooms are used in food.
+Non-infectious (toxic) - arise as a result of toxins, poisons entering the body, when poisonous herbs and mushrooms are used in food.

 Also characteristic:

-Mass defeat: all people who have consumed an unsuitable product suffer;
+The scale of the damage: all people who consume the unsuitable product suffer;

-Poisoning can occur even with normal-looking and tasting foods, since the food could already be contaminated with microbes;
+Poisoning can occur even with foods that look and taste normal, since the food could already be contaminated with microbes;

-Potentially dangerous are dishes stored for a long time after cooking.
+Food stored for a long time after preparation is potentially dangerous.

 Food poisoning - the first signs

-The first signs of food poisoning occur between 1 - 2 and up to 6 hours after poisoning.
-In the next 2 days, they progress and in the future, without treatment, they can lead to serious consequences.
+The first signs of food poisoning appear between 1 - 2 and up to 6 hours after poisoning.
+Over the next 2 days they progress and, without treatment, can lead to serious consequences in the future.

 Symptoms of food poisoning depend on certain factors: